SolarLiner/xay.net/docs/conventions.md

     available by the first stable release.

-dựng provides means to depend on other source code, provided they also are projects.
+xây provides means to depend on other source code, provided they also are projects.
 This means you can easily reuse source code in different projects.

 Source dependencies go in the `lib` folder at the root of the project, with every direct dependency as a child